livviee/faircl_asr/README.md

-# Fair Continual Learning of ASR Project
+# Fair Continual Learning ASR Project

 ## How to run